Empowering LLMs with Pseudo-Untrimmed Videos for Audio-Visual Temporal Understanding: Methodology

-\textbf{Clustering Videos with Similar Events.} To mitigate the semantic discontinuity at the joining points in the synthesized pseudo-untrimmed videos, which could lead to the model learning shortcuts, we group similar video segments based on the semantic similarity of their captions for follow-up untrimmed video generation.
+When creating untrimmed videos from trimmed clips, it’s crucial to maintain semantic coherence within the untrimmed video to ensure a natural flow of content.
+This means that transitions between different segments should not be abrupt or disjointed, as such sudden shifts can disrupt the viewer’s understanding.
+To ensure the content within an untrimmed video is semantically related, we group similar video segments based on the semantic similarity of their captions for follow-up untrimmed video generation.